segmentio/segment-docs/src/connections/destinations/catalog/avo/index.md

 1. From the Segment web app, click **Catalog**, then click **Destinations**.
 2. Find the Destinations Actions item in the left navigation, and click it.
-3. Select Avo from the list of destinations, then click **Add destination**.
+3. Select [Avo](https://app.segment.com/goto-my-workspace/destinations/catalog/actions-avo) from the list of destinations, then click **Add destination**.
 4. Select a source to connect to Avo (Actions) and click **Next**.
 5. Enter a name for your Avo (Actions) destination and click **Create destination**.

-{% include components/actions-fields.html %}
+## Configure Avo Setup

-## Getting Avo API key
+### Getting Avo API key

-Before connecting the segment source to Avo, you will need an API key for your source.
+Before connecting the Segment source to Avo, you will need an API key for your source.

 1. Create your Avo workspace at avo.app (If you don’t have one already).
 2. From the Avo workspace sidebar, select **Sources**.